 Keep in mind that the tunnel can act as a venturi, with the prevailing wind picking up speed as it’s forced through the passage towards the east.
 So, what may be a quick and pleasant ride to the east side can suddenly be misery as you grind through a freezing headwind on the way back. *plan and prepare accordingly

 The tunnel entrance has a few picnic tables and a vault toilet near it.
-To the left, Wentzel Creek pours down the rocks from up above and makes its way down under I-90 into the south fork of the Snoqualmie River.
+To the left, Rockdale Creek cascades from up above and makes its way down under I-90 into the south fork of the Snoqualmie River.

 The tunnel requires several things to ride through it successfully.